haechan01/virtual-clinical-trials-platform/README.md

 ## Clinical Trial Data Use Case
-This use case secures the data progression of clinical trial data, using Phala Network's Fat Contract framework to deploy an ink! smart contract.
+This use case secures the data progression of clinical trial data, using Phala Network's Phat Contract framework to deploy an ink! smart contract.

 ## Overview
 Clinical trials are conducted in more decentralized manners because 1) patient mobility is restricted during COVID-19, and 2) a higher patient diversity is demanded to increase the generalizability of results.